 Our success will also depend partly on our ability to operate without infringing upon the proprietary rights of others, as well as our ability to prevent others from infringing on our proprietary rights.
 We may be required at times to take legal action to protect our proprietary rights and, despite our best efforts, we may be sued for infringing on the patent rights of others.
-We have not received any communications or other indications from owners of related patents or others that such persons believe our products or technology may infringe their patents.
 Patent litigation is costly and, even if we prevail, the cost of such litigation could adversely affect our financial condition.
 If we do not prevail, in addition to any damages we might have to pay, we could be required to stop the infringing activity or obtain a license.
 Any required license may not be available to us on acceptable terms, or at all.
 If we fail to obtain a license, our business might be materially adversely affected.